oasisprotocol/old-docs/src/operators/maintenance/upgrading-your-nodes.md

 # Handling Network Upgrades

 ::: warning WARNING
-Following this guide when there is no software upgrade would result in you losing your place on the current network.
+Following this guide when there is no network upgrade will result in you losing your place on the current network.
 :::